vkn84527/Uber-Web-App/README.md

-# Project-1
+# Project-(Uber-Web-App)

+##  Basically this project is totaly based on uber-app,So we can SingUp/SingIn/SignOut as a Customer and Driver, And Customer can book and cancel Ride and check booking-id and Driver can also cancel the ride and update booking.

-## Currently in this project there are 3 Tables
+## Currently in this project there have only 3 Tables
 ### 1. Customer Table Details

 ![](DB_Image/Table1_Customer.png)